acg/dream-deploys/README.md

 #### How does the atomic part work?

 A given request will either be served by the old server process or the new server process.
-The question is whether the old process might possibly see new static files, or the new process might see old static files.
-We can't update any of the static files in-place, or one of these problematic scenarios will happen.
-This forces us to keep two complete copies of the static files, an old copy and a new copy.
+The question is whether the old process might possibly see new files, or the new process might see old files.
+If we update files in-place then one of these inconsistencies can happen.
+This forces us to keep two complete copies of the files, an old copy and a new copy.

-While we're updating the new static files, we don't want the server to start serving them.
-If the old server process is restarted at this point, intentionally or accidentally, it should continue to serve the old static files.
-The trick, then, is to make the "throw the switch" act of cutting over from old to new files atomic.
+While we're updating the new files, no server process should use them.
+If the old server process is restarted during this phase, intentionally or accidentally, it should continue to work off the old files.
+When the new copy is finally ready, we want to "throw the switch": deactivate the old files and simultaneously activate the new files for future server processes.
+The trick is to make throwing the switch an atomic operation.

 <div style="text-align:center;">
 <img src="./img/mad-scientist-with-switch.jpg" width="100%"/>
 <p>&nbsp;</p>
 </div>

 There are a number of [things Unix can do atomically](http://rcrowley.org/2010/01/06/things-unix-can-do-atomically.html).
 Among them: use `rename(2)` to replace a symlink with another symlink.
-If the "switch" is a simply a symlink pointing at one directory of files versus the other, then deployments are atomic.
+If the "switch" is a simply a symlink pointing at one directory or the other, then deployments are atomic.
 This is Unix trick #2.

 #### What about concurrency?
 Your example only serves one connection at a time.